david-j-davis/Gitbook-ES2015-Notes/README.md

-# My Awesome Book
+# Notes on ES2015 Attributes

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This is just a note to self for upgrades to the latest JavaScript version ES2015.
+Language attributes and best practices.